 This basically means being paid to help a person write the book they intend to write, without taking the credit for the work.
 You could help write an autobiography for an influential person.
 You get your pay and the book is theirs.

 A good deal of writers are teachers of creative writing.
-You could work as lecturer at a university, teaching creative writing.
-Or you could start writing workshops (either online or physically), or masterclasses, where you teach others how to write.
+You could work as a lecturer at a university, teaching creative writing.
+Or you could start writing workshops (either online or physically), or master classes, where you teach others how to write.